 Other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
 For example, the Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
-Specifically, the Joint Select Committee on Deficit Reduction did not achieve a targeted deficit reduction of at least \$1.2 trillion for the years 2012 through 2021, thereby triggering the legislation's automatic reduction to several government programs.
+Specifically, the Joint Select Committee on Deficit Reduction was created to recommend to Congress proposals in spending reductions.
+The Joint Select Committee on Deficit Reduction did not achieve a targeted deficit reduction of at least \$1.2 trillion for the years 2012 through 2021, thereby triggering the legislation's automatic reduction to several government programs.
 This includes aggregate reductions of Medicare payments to providers of up to 2% per fiscal year that will, due to subsequent legislative amendments, remain in effect through 2030 unless additional Congressional action is taken.
 However, pursuant to the Coronavirus Aid, Relief and Economic Security Act, or CARES Act and subsequent legislation, the 2% Medicare sequester reductions have been suspended from May 1, 2020 through December 31, 2021 due to the COVID-19 pandemic.
 Proposed legislation, if passed, would extend this suspension until the end of the pandemic.
 On January 2, 2013, the American Taxpayer Relief Act was signed into law, which, among other things, reduced Medicare payments to several types of providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.